nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 | Name        | • Letters, numbers, and spaces only<br>• Cannot be blank                                                                                                   |
 | Phone       | • 3-15 digits<br>• Alphabetical characters (A-Z, a-z) and special characters (/ - _ ( )) are permitted. <br> • At least one digit is required in the number |
 | Email       | • Must be valid email format (example@domain.com)                                                                                                          |
-| Relationship| • Letters only<br>• Cannot be blank<br>• Case-sensitive<br>• Note: Please enter a meaningful relationship that best describes the connection (e.g., "Friend," "Colleague," "Sibling").
+| Relationship| • Letters only<br>• Cannot be blank<br>• Note: Please enter a meaningful relationship that best describes the connection (e.g., "Friend," "Colleague," "Sibling").

                                                                                                                    |

 **Note:** Names which are very long may not be fully displayed in the detailed person view, as displaying it would compromise the aesthetic of the User Interface and overall user experience.
 The person can still be identified through other information such as their phone number, email, and relationship.
+Additionally, relationship tags are case-sensitive.

 </box>